Legalization of Cannabis

 - Retail sales: zoning and business licensing to determine where cannabis stores may be located.

 - Public consumption: identifying where consuming cannabis will be allowed in Nelson.
 The Clean Air Bylaw restricts where people can smoke or vape tobacco and cannabis.
 This includes a 7-metre buffer from commercial and public building entranceways, schools, parks, amenity areas, and transit stops.
-Council wants to know if public consumption should continue to be the same as tobacco or become more restrictive, similar to liquor.

 - Personal cultivation: the province may allow municipalities to set rules on public visibility and security requirements for growing cannabis plants at home to ensure public safety and limited nuisances (such as odours and visibility).

 City Council is committed to ensuring that residents and businesses in Nelson have a voice in the development of municipal cannabis regulations.
-To make the best decisions that we can for Nelson, Council needs to hear from as many people as possible in order to reflect our diverse perspectives.